xxcordeau/TIL/README.md

-e refers to approvals, which is a feature for Jira Work Management that’s only available for
+ which is a feature for Jira Work Management that’s only available for

 Jira Work ManagementCloud Premium licenses